-Table 64: Specific semantics of date, time and duration properties name type(name) description year number The year number as an integer in the interval [-999,999,999 999,999,999] month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023]

-minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060) time offset days and time duration The duration offset corresponding to the timezone the date or date and time value represents.
-The time offset duration must be in the interval [duration("-PT14H")duration("PT14H")] as per the XML Schema Part 2 dateTime datatype.
+Table 63: Specific semantics of date, time and duration properties month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060) time offset days and time duration The duration offset corresponding to the timezone the date or date and time value represents.
+The time offset duration must be in the interval [duration("-PT14H")]duration("PT14H")] as per the XML Schema Part 2 dateTime datatype.
 The time offset property returns null when the object does not have a time offset set. timezone string The timezone identifier as defined in the IANA Time Zones database.
 The timezone property returns null when the object does not have an IANA timezone defined. years number The normalized years component of a years and months duration value as an integer.
 This property returns null when invoked on a days and time duration value. months number The normalized months component of a years and months duration value.
 Since the value is normalized, this property must return an integer in the interval [011].
 This property returns null when invoked on a days and time duration value. days number The normalized days component of a days and time duration value as an integer.
 This property returns null when invoked on a years and months duration value. hours number The normalized hours component of a days and time duration value.
 Since the value is normalized, this property must return an integer in the interval [023].
 This property returns null when invoked on a years and months duration value. minutes number The normalized minutes component of a days and time duration value.
 Since the value is normalized, this property must return an integer in the interval [059].
 This property returns null when invoked on a years and months duration value. seconds number The normalized minutes component of a days and time duration value.
 Since the value is normalized, this property must return a decimal in the interval [060).
 This property returns null when invoked on a years and months duration value.

-Lists are defined in Table 65.
+Lists are defined in Table 64.

-Table 65: Semantics of lists
+Table 64: Semantics of lists